About dangerousmeta!

 Why the biohazard logo?

-Once again, after 9/11, I frequently found myself having to explain this, also.
+After 9/11, I frequently found myself having to explain this, also.
 My use of a modified biohazard logo long predates the anthrax attacks on the east coast of the United States.
 It is a personal joke, really, to illustrate the name of this weblog appropriately.
 Consider it a harmless bit of weblogging surrealism.

 Do you make money from this website, either by promoting products or ads?